rajetic/auto_oculus_touch/readme.txt

 v0.1.3 - Changed initialisation to use Invisible mode.
 Added button comments to example script. v0.1.4 - Added vibration.
 Added orientation tracking (yaw, pitch, roll) for touch.
 More example scripts.
 Built against Oculus SDK 1.26 v0.1.5 - Added vJoy integration.
-You can now output gamepad/joystick values for axes and buttons.
+You can now output gamepad/joystick values for axes and buttons. v0.1.6 - The vJoy installer has a slightly higher version than the latest vJoy sdk, which breaks compatibility.
+I've updated it so it should work again.
+I've added in the Oculus and vJoy sdk files needed to compile, some people had issues setting things up.
+It should be fairly self contained now.
+Built against Oculus SDK 1.41.
+I've improved the vJoy script to have all buttons.

 Installation
 AutoOculusTouch can be placed anywhere.
 No explicit installation is required.